 The daughter of a cotton picker mother, Houston was born in Leland, Mississippi in the mid 1940s, but her family later moved to Long Beach, California.
-She became a member of the Art Reynolds Singers gospel group, where she met Fifth Dimension manager Marc Gordon, who helped sign her as a recording artist with Dunhill Records.
+She became a member of the Art Reynolds Singers gospel group, where she met Fifth Dimension manager Marc Gordon, who helped sign her as a recording artist, first with Capital Records for a few singles, and then with Dunhill Records.

-In 1969, Houston released her first album titled Sunshower (produced by legendary songwriter Jimmy Webb), but soon after joined the fold at hot Motown Records.
-It was several years before she had a sizeable hit, and she ended up splitting her time between recording, working commercially as a demo singer and acting (she was on the cast of TV's The Marty Feldman Comedy Machine).
+In 1969, Houston released her first album, a critically acclaimed dramatic project produced by legendary songwriter Jimmy Webb and called Sunflower, but, as would be the case several times in her career, it failed to receive the kind of promotion it needed to reach an audience.
+Soon after, Motown executive Suzanne DePasse heard Houston sing in a Las Vegas club and invited her joined the fold at hot Motown Records.
+She toiled for several years at Motown before she had a sizeable hit, and she ended up splitting her time between recording, working commercially as a demo singer and acting (she was on the cast of TV's The Marty Feldman Comedy Machine).

 In 1976, Thelma sang on the soundtrack to the movie The Bingo Long Traveling All-Stars & Motor Kings and also provided backing vocals on the solo debut album of Jermaine Jackson.
 But it was the work on her Motown album Any Way You Like It that would make it the transitional year in her career.
-One of the songs she recorded on the album was a dance remake of Harold Melvin and the Blue Notes' "Don't Leave Me This Way," and it was a gem.
+One of the songs she recorded on the album was a dance remake of Harold Melvin and the Blue Notes' "Don't Leave Me This Way," and it became her signature song.
 One of the early legitimate disco smashes, it hit #1 on all the major charts and won for Thelma a Grammy Award for Best Female R&B Vocal Performance.